kevinschaich/dotfiles/README.md

 ## Customization

-If for any reason you don't like what a line does, aren't sure what it will do, or otherwise have any concerns, simply fork this repo and comment it out.
+If for any reason you don't like what a line does, aren't sure what it will do, or otherwise have any concerns, PM me, create an issue, pull request, or fork this repo and comment it out.

 ## To Install: